Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; Introducing Honcho's Dialectic API.md

 author: Courtland Leer, Vince Trost, & Vineeth Voruganti
 description: Announcing the Dialectic API--an LLM-native endpoint enabling agent-to-agent chat in natural language for dynamic user personalization.
 ---
+> [!custom] WELCOME TO THE PLASTIC [[archive|ARCHIVE]]
+> This blog post has been archived because it's legacy content that's out-of-date or deprecated.
+We keep this content around so those interested can dig into the evolution of our projects & thinking.
+>
+> This post announced Honcho's Dialectic API--an LLM-native endpoint for just-in-time agent-to-agent context queries in natural language.
+This endpoint has since evolved into the much more powerful `.chat` method in Honcho today.
+The Dialectic API was ahead of its time, and its successor remains state-of-the-art.
+>
+> Here we lay out the reasoning behind the development of this feature.
+We get into the case for natural language as a substrate for agent coordination, the argument that rigid API specs constrain what's now possible, & a vision of agents collaboratively reasoning about how to personalize UX--all thinking that's shaped everything we've built since.
+>
+> Enjoy.

 ![[agent_dialectics.jpeg]]
 # TL;DR
 *Our [Dialectic API](https://docs.honcho.dev/guides/dialectic-endpoint) is an LLM-native way for your AI application to discuss user context with Honcho.
 It allows for direct LLM-to-LLM communication in natural language.*